 To some, DevOps is about culture, to others it’s a software development methodology on its own.
 While there will always be discussion and favorite definitions, DevOps has generally come to encompass a philosophy that emphasizes communication, collaboration and cooperation between software developers and the other stake holders in the information technology industry.

 There is general acknowledgement that actual software development, quality assurance and IT operations are interdependent and there is a need to ensure that these functions (traditionally always functionally independent) need to work as one to ensure rapid delivery of products or services that meet industry standards.
 And this is why the concepts of continuous integration (for developers), automation (QA) and continuous delivery (IT operations) have become increasingly popular.
-(The goal remains the same though – how do you deliver a stable, feature rich system to your end user?)
+The goal remains the same though – to deliver a stable, feature rich system to your end user.

-A primary advantage that Kanban has is that it encourages teams to focus on improving flow in the system.
+The primary advantage that Kanban has is that it encourages teams to focus on improving flow in the system.
 As teams adopt Kanban, they become good at continuously delivering work they have completed.
 Thus, Kanban facilitates doing incremental product releases with small chunks of new functionality or defect fixes.
-This feature of Kanban makes it very suited to DevOps’ continuous delivery and deployment requirements.
+This feature of Kanban makes it well suited to DevOps’ continuous delivery and deployment requirements.

 The other big advantage of Kanban is how it enables you to visualize your entire value-stream and ensure stable flow.
-Thus, it helps you combine the workflows of different functions and activities right from Dev to Integration/ Build, Test, Deployment and beyond that to application monitoring.
-Initially, it will help your Dev and Ops people to work in a collaborative manner.
+It helps you combine the workflows of different functions and activities right from Development to Integration/ Build, Test, Deployment and beyond that to application monitoring.
+Initially, it will help your Dev and Ops teams to work in a collaborative manner.
 Over a period of time, you can evolve into a single team and single workflow that includes all of Dev and Ops activities.
 Kanban provides you visibility to this entire process – and transformation to a DevOps culture.

 Have you already adopted DevOps?
 Are you evaluating the use of Kanban for your DevOps teams?
 Using SwiftKanban and our integration product SwiftSync, we can help you get your DevOps solution up and running in no time at all.
 Just drop us a line at email@example.com or sign up for a free trial!
 If you would like us to work with you to develop your own DevOps solution, just let us know.